-Alverno College was ranked in the top four Midwest schools for its “strong commitment to teaching” in U.S. News & World Report’s 2015 America’s Best Colleges guidebook.
-In the five-year history of this category, Alverno College is the only Wisconsin college to receive this recognition in the Midwest Regional standings each year.
+Alverno College is also ranked in the top five Midwest Regional Universities for its “strong commitment to teaching.”
+In the six-year history of this category, Alverno is the only Wisconsin college to receive this recognition in the Midwest Regional standings each year.
 College presidents, provosts and admissions deans were asked to “identify schools where the faculty have an unusually strong commitment to undergraduate teaching.”
-This marks the fourteenth consecutive year U.S. News & World Report has recognized Alverno in its annual rankings.
+This marks the fifteenth consecutive year U.S. News & World Report has recognized Alverno in its annual rankings.

 With these rankings, Alverno College is in the company of such prestigious schools as Princeton University, Brown University, Vanderbilt University, Stanford University, and Yale University.

 Overall, Alverno College remained in tier one in the category of Master’s granting colleges and universities.

 This is the 31st edition of the U.S. News & World Report annual college rankings.
-The rankings are published in the September issue, in a separate college guidebook, and posted online at usnews.com.The rankings measure up to 15 academic performance indicators for each institution.Quantitative data that assess a college’s performance in areas such as graduation and retention rates, faculty resources, financial resources, student selectivity and alumni giving account for 75 percent of a college’s score.
-The other 25 percent is based on a peer assessment survey the magazine sends to top officials at each school asking them to rate the other colleges in the country.
+The rankings are published in the September issue, in a separate college guidebook, and posted online at usnews.com.The rankings measure up to 16 academic performance indicators for each institution.Quantitative data that assess a college’s performance in areas such as graduation and retention rates, faculty resources, financial resources, student selectivity and alumni giving account for 77.5 percent of a college’s score.
+The other 22.5 percent is based on a peer assessment survey the magazine sends to top officials at each school asking them to rate the other colleges in the country.

 Starting college can be a stressful time for students and parents alike.
 Wendy Powers, associate vice president for Student Affairs and dean of students, appeared on The Morning Blend to share some tips to help make the transition to college a little easier.